carloslodelar/cardano-course/setting-up-a-local-cluster/from-shelly-to-alonzo.md

 coverY: 0
 ---

-# From Shelly to Alonzo
+# From Shelley to Alonzo

-## Allegra hard fork
+## The Allegra hard fork

 Continue upgrading your system to later eras.
 First, move from Shelley to Allegra.
-To achieve this, upgrade to protocol version 3.0
+To achieve this, upgrade to protocol version 3.0:

 {% tabs %}
 {% tab title="Linux" %}